wyseo10/crazyswarm2/docs2/installation.rst

 5. Set up Crazyradio

-   For the crazyradio, you need to setup usb rules in order to communicate with the Crazyflie.
+   For the Crazyradio, you need to setup usb rules in order to communicate with the Crazyflie.
 Find the instructions for that here `in Bitcraze's USB permission guide for Linux <https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/installation/usb_permissions/>`_.

-   You will also need to update the crazyradio firmware to the latest development branch to be able to use all features.
+   You will also need to update the Crazyradio firmware to the latest development branch to be able to use all features.
 For Crazyradio PA (1), `follow these instructions <https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/building_flashing/>`_.
 For Crazyradio 2, follow `these instuctions to build the firmware <https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/building_flashing/>`_ and `these instuctions to flash it <https://www.bitcraze.io/documentation/repository/crazyradio2-firmware/main/building-and-flashing/flash//>`_.

-6. Update the crazyflies
+6. Update the Crazyflies

-   If this is the first time handling crazyflies it is always good to start with `Bitcraze's getting started guide  <https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/>`_.
+   If this is the first time handling Crazyflies it is always good to start with `Bitcraze's getting started guide  <https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/>`_.

-   You can update each crazyflie firmware to the latest release via `these instructions of the Bitcraze Crazyflie client <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade>`_ .
+   You can update each Crazyflie firmware to the latest release via `these instructions of the Bitcraze Crazyflie client <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade>`_ .

-   While you are at it, make sure that each crazyflie have an unique radio address which you can change in `the client via these instructions <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-configuration>`_ .
+   While you are at it, make sure that each Crazyflie have an unique radio address which you can change in `the client via these instructions <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-configuration>`_ .

 7. Set up software-in-the-loop simulation (optional)